-I prefer to think that anyone that has lost a home to foreclosure ended up in less stressful situation in the end.
-Job loss, illness, divorce, and any number of things can put a family in a tough financial spot and cutting their losses and moving on is sometimes the best decision to make.
-These people should not be judged and their loss should not be considered another’s gain.
+I prefer to think that anyone that has lost a home to foreclosure ended up in a better situation in the end.
+Job loss, illness, divorce, or any number of things can put a family in a tough financial spot.
+Usually, the best move is to cut their losses and allow the manufactured home to be repossesed or foreclosed.
+No one should be judged for that decision.
 With that said, here’s what I learned about buying a foreclosed manufactured home:

 What Does Foreclosure Mean?

-A foreclosed homes cannot be listed for sale until the entire foreclosure process is complete.
+A foreclosed home cannot be listed for sale until the entire foreclosure process is complete.
 This process is very long and tedious in order to protect homeowners as much as possible.

 There are 3 stages involved in a foreclosure: pre-foreclosure, auction, and post-foreclosure.